Libensemble/libensemble/docs/logging.rst

 The libEnsemble logger uses the standard Python logging levels (DEBUG, INFO, WARNING, ERROR, CRITICAL) plus one additional custom level (MANAGER_WARNING) between WARNING and ERROR.

-The default level is INFO, which includes information about how jobs are launched and when jobs are killed.
+The default level is INFO, which includes information about how tasks are launched and when tasks are killed.
 To gain additional diagnostics, set the logging level to DEBUG. libEnsemble produces logging to the file ``ensemble.log`` by default.
 A log file name can also be supplied.